cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 The `service-account-remove` script deletes an existing service account of a consumer dogu.

-It is executed whenever the consumer dogu is uninstalled.
+It is executed whenever the consumer dogu gets uninstalled.
 During the call, the `service-account-remove` script receives the name of the consumer dogu as its first argument.
 Since no output from the script is processed here, error messages can also be printed to `stdout`.

 A `service-account-remove` script consists of two steps: